On systoles and ortho spectrum rigidity: Strong rigidity for the one holed torus

 It follows that if $\ell(\tau_1) = \ell(\tau_2)$ ortho geodesic on $T_i$ then the closed simple geodesics $\alpha_i$ have the same length.
 It remains to show that the Fenchel-Nielsen twist parameters are the same for $\alpha_1$ and $\alpha_2$.

 Let $P_{i}$ be the pair of pants we get by cutting along $\alpha_{i}$, and $\mathcal{O}(P_{i},\gamma)$ the ortho spectrum of $P_i$ of ortho geodesics whose feet are on $\gamma$.
+Since the geometry of pairs of pants are determined by the boundary lengths, we have $\mathcal{O}(P_{1},\gamma) = \mathcal{O}(P_{2},\gamma)$.
 Consider the ``set-wise" difference $\mathcal{O}(T_{i})\setminus\mathcal{O}(P_{i},\gamma)$.
 What we obtain by doing this is the lengths of those ortho geodesics which intersects $\alpha_{i}$ for $i = 1,2$.
 In particular, we can determine $\ell(\tau^{1}_i)$ the length of the shortest such geodesic $\tau^{1}_i$ for $i = 1,2$.
 By Lemma \ref{lem. shortest meets once}, the ortho geodesic $\tau^{1}_i$ meets $\alpha_{i}$ just once.
-Now any pair of curves that each meet $\alpha_i$ just once are related by a Dehn twist, and since the length of an ortho geodesic is convex along a Fenchel-Nielsen twist there are at most two possibilities for the choice of $\tau^{1}_i$.
+Now any pair of curves that each meets $\alpha_i$ just once are related by a Dehn twist, and since the length of an ortho geodesic is strictly convex along a Fenchel-Nielsen twist \cite{Ker} there are at most two possibilities for the choice of $\tau^{1}_i$.
 We normalise the Fenchel-Nielsen twist so that the parameter is $0$ when the length of $\tau^1_i$ is minimal.
-Using Kerckhoff's formula for the variation of length along a Fenchel-Nielsen twist this occurs exactly when $\alpha_i$ and $\tau^1_i$ meet at right angles.
+Using Kerckhoff's formula \cite{Ker} for the variation of length along a Fenchel-Nielsen twist this occurs exactly when $\alpha_i$ and $\tau^1_i$ meet at right angles.
 It is not difficult to see that when there are two choices for $\tau^1_i$ this yields a pair of surfaces which are isometric and the corresponding twist parameters differ only in their sign.

 \end{proof}